 Our almost 5-acre homestead came with a very old barn.
 We eventually gave it a new roof and painted it RED, of course, and now it’s looking mighty fine!

 Homestead barns can be small or large, and you will need to determine the size you will need to house your animals.
 You will also want to place it near your animal pens and runs as much as you can, to make trasnferring back and forth to their pastures and barn easy.

 My goats hate the barn, btw.
 They’d rather be outside in their goat run all year round! 🙄

-Stay organized with the $3.97 Ultimate Homestead Planner!
+If you already have a Homestead, stay organized with this $3.97 Ultimate Homestead Management Planner!

 15. Other outbuildings on your homestead

 There are many reasons to need multiple outbuildings on your farm.
 We already talked about the main barn on your homestead, and a garden shed, but there are definitely other needs and uses of other types of outbuildings.